shawngraham/cdh2020/content/en/tutorials/static-websites.md

 I'm talking about _static site building_; there are many different generators out there that will take your text files, pump them through some templates, and spit out flat html on the other side.
 At The Programming Historian, there is a lesson by Amanda Visconti on using [Jekyll and Github Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) to make a site; we're going to do something much easier.

-In essence, you are going to create a new repository in your Github account called `your-username.github.io`; you're going to make a file in there called `index.md` and youj're going to write something in that file, eg,
+In essence, you are going to create a new repository in your Github account called `your-username.github.io`; you're going to make a file in there called `index.md` and you're going to write something in that file, eg,

 ```
 ## My Quick Static Site